Network Threshold Games: The Transformation

 \item for $i$ with $k_i = 0$: let $H_{ij} = G_{ij}$ for all $j \in N$, and $H_{is} = 1$, \end{enumerate} \end{defn} For clarity, we omit the arguments of $H(\cdot)$ in the definition above, and will do so in the rest of the paper except where doing so would create confusion.
 Note that $H$ is an $(n+1) \times (n+1)$ matrix due to addition of the shadow agent.

-Importantly, when playing the same game but using this adjusted network, each agent weakly prefers action $1$ (to action $0$) if and only if at least one neighbour (in the weighted sense) in this adjusted network takes action 1.
-When using the network $G$, agents had heterogeneous, and possibly negative thresholds.
-But when using the adjusted network, $H$, they all have a common, positive, threshold.
-We can formalise this as follows:
+Using this transformed network gives us a game where all agents have a threshold of one.
+That is, each agent weakly prefers action $1$ (to action $0$) if and only if at least \emph{one} neighbour (in the weighted sense) in the transformed network, $H$, takes action $1$.
+Importantly, this transformation of the network is simply a new way of looking at the same game.
+It does not change the strategic incentives.